21 Easy Finger Painting Ideas For Babies & Toddlers 1-2 Years Old

 Toddlerhood is exploration and curiosity, culminating together in an explosion of creativity.
 Early toddlerhood (ages 1-2) is an especially exciting time, full of fun activities to try.

-One of the most exciting, easy, and open-ended art activities you can facilitate for your one year old is finger painting!
-It sounds self-explanatory, and in some ways it is very simple, but there are actually many fun finger painting ideas for one year olds, outside of simply putting little paint-covered fingers to paper.
+One of the most exciting, easy, and open-ended art activities you can facilitate for your 1 or 2 year old is finger painting!

 This post contains affiliate links.
 If you click on one and make a purchase, I may receive a commission at no extra cost to you.

 Finger painting is a multidimensional activity when it comes to infant/toddler development.
-It works on so many aspects of child development at the same time, which makes it not only fun, but very productive as well!
-Through finger painting, a child’s sensory expression and desires are satisfied.
+It works on so many aspects of child development at the same time, which makes it not only fun, but productive too!

 Process art vs. product-based art